functional-web-app/fwa.dev/src/views/content/en/index.md

 - Functional Web Apps are easier to develop, maintain, debug, and deliver than traditional dynamic full-stack web applications, giving them a significantly lower overall total cost of ownership.
 - Functional Web Apps can run locally and offline without complicated developer environments, improving developer velocity and reducing time to bug resolution.
 - Functional Web Apps do not require any specific domain expertise or specialization to build or manage.
 Anyone with a basic understanding of web development is capable of creating a fully-realized FWA.

+## Functional Web App goals

+When building a Functional Web App, it can be helpful to consider a goal state.
+The following are key objectives for FWA developers:

+- Author and maintain only unique business logic as pure cloud functions.
+- Persistence, eventing, and other full-stack or backend affordances should be first-class managed services.
+- Code _and_ infra dependencies are to be minimized, while ensuring both are explicity declared.
+- Accessible and inclusive by default.

 ---